FAIRChemistry/datamodel_calibration/specifications/CalibrationModel.md

   - Description: Unique indentifier of the calibrated reactant.
 - __mixture_id__
   - Type: string
-  - Description: Unique indentifier of the calibrated mixture
+  - Description: Unique indentifier of the calibrated mixture.
 - __solvent_name__
   - Type: string
   - Description: Name of the used solvent.